-- Security for privacy: Organizations must protect the customers’ personal information from unauthorized physical and electronic access.
+- Security for privacy: Organisations must protect the customers’ personal information from unauthorised physical and electronic access.
 This includes the secure storage of paper documents and ensuring appropriate security measures are in place on devices to monitor and prevent data breaches.

 - Quality: Businesses must maintain accurate, complete, and relevant personal information for the purposes provided.